 - Understand how to analyze, incorporate, and properly attribute data from research.

 - Use a cover letter, résumé, and LinkedIn profile in an effective job search.

-- Continue your journey of developing life-long learning and self-editing skills.
+- Continue developing life-long learning and self-editing skills.

 Expectation of Outside-of-Class Work

 This is a demanding and challenging class.
 Writing is an involved process for any writer.
 At this point we expect you to be at Hard-Mode difficulty level (to use a video game analogy).
-You should be able to figure out some things for yourself given the right information and tools.
-This is not a paint-by-numbers course: you are expected to critically think and to synthesize and not just mimic.
+You should be able to figure out some things for yourself given the right information and tools and be trusted to submit completed assignments on time.
+I expect ethical and professional behavior in this class.

 “Easy reading is damned hard writing.” – Nathaniel Hawthorne

-While the quality of your ideas is important, this class also demands a high quality for how those ideas are communicated.
-To do well, you must devote enough time to complete assignments accurately and effectively; you will not be able to throw a paper together at the last minute, handing it in with freshman-level errors, and expect to pass.
-Group members who do not contribute in a fair fashion to group projects will earn a failing grade even if projects receive a passing grade.
-If you are not able or willing to devote the necessary time and effort, I urge you to drop this class until you can.
+This class demands a high quality for ideas and for how those ideas are communicated: correct formatting is as important as correct grammar.
+You will not be able to throw an assignment together at the last minute and expect to pass.
+If you are not able or willing to devote the time and effort, I urge you to drop this class until you can.